Ask AI

 Input,

-• List: The collection of items you want to save.
-This can be a list of text, numbers, dates, or any other type of data.
+• List (ARRAY of VARIABLEs): This is the collection of items you want to store.
+It can be a list of text, numbers, dates, or any other type of data your application handles.
+If you don't provide a list, an empty list will be stored.

 Output,